A solo cycling expedition · 2026 to 2027

 The Child Mind Institute has earned a 4-star rating from Charity Navigator, a 98% encompass score, and a perfect 100% score for accountability and finance.
 Read their Winter 2026 Impact Report.

 This is what your contribution actually does.
 The Child Mind Institute screens families for financial aid based on income, household size, and individual circumstances.
-Approved families pay nothing, or a sharply reduced rate, for clinical care that would otherwise cost thousands of dollars.
+Approved families pay a sharply reduced rate for clinical care that would otherwise cost thousands of dollars.
 CMI's clinics also use trained graduate interns in some cases to extend access at lower cost.

 • Eligibility based on income and household size.
 Families are screened up front, no surprises.

 • Reduced-rate clinical care.
-Sliding scale or fully subsidized depending on need.
+Sliding scale depending on need.

-• 100% restricted to aid.
-Donations from this fundraiser are tracked and earmarked for clinical care, not general overhead.
+• 100% to the Financial Aid Fund.
+Donations from this fundraiser are tracked and earmarked for this specific fund.

 • Donor-advised funds and stock donations welcome.
 CMI's team can field DAF or stock-gift inquiries directly.

 The main way to support this is a pledge per mile.
-You commit a rate, CMI tracks it through the trip, and when the ride ends in summer 2027 they collect the final gift.
+You commit a rate, mileage is tracked across the trip, and when the ride ends in summer 2027 each pledger receives a reminder with the final total and a donation link to CMI.
 No charge today.
-Pledges are tracked and collected by the team at the Child Mind Institute, not by me, so once you're in, you're done.

 01